 3.4 Operating Permit

 If, based on a) the information in the submitted registration, b) the well or aquifer test results, and/or c) the production capacity estimated by a licensed pump installer after well completion, the District determines that an Operating Permit is required under current District Rules, the owner/operator is required to submit an application and obtain District authorization for an individual Operating Permit before withdrawing groundwater from that well.
+The registration of Non-exempt Existing Wells that will be or may be under an Operating Permit must be accomplished no later than February 28, 2021 (Rule 3.2(A)).

-Initial applications for an Operating Permit for all Non-exempt Existing Wells that will be under Operating Permits, which also comprises its registration, and the application fee specified in the District’s current Fee Schedule must be submitted to the District no later than December 31, 2020.
-An administratively complete application, including required aquifer testing reports and supporting plans and documentation, for all Non-exempt Existing Wells that will be under Operating Permits must be submitted to the District as soon thereafter as feasible but no later than March 31, 2021.
+Initial applications for an Operating Permit for all Non-exempt Existing Wells that will be or may be under Operating Permits and the application fee specified in the District’s current Fee Schedule must be submitted to the District no later than February 28, 2021.
+An administratively complete application, including required aquifer testing reports and supporting plans and documentation, for all Non-exempt Existing Wells that will be under Operating Permits must be submitted to the District as soon thereafter as feasible but no later than June 30, 2021.
 Failure to comply with this deadline is a violation of District Rules.

 A. Application for Operating Permit